 Your team can eat healthy diets and exercise all they want but if they’re highly stressed, their productivity and creativity will still suffer.
 Unfortunately, stress is all too rampant in the workplace.
 Not only does workplace stress negatively impact employees’ physical and mental health, but it also impacts their productivity, and your organization’s turnover rates.
 Luckily, workplace stress is preventable if you take the initiative to implement the right preventative measures.

 Start by checking up on every employee.
 Do they have the resources, time, and budget to fulfill business goals?
 Listen to their qualms and take action.
-It is leadership’s responsibility to ensure that there are realistic business goals and that everyone is set up for success.
+It is the leadership’s responsibility to ensure that there are realistic business goals and that everyone is set up for success.
 Employees also need to take breaks so that they don’t face burnout.
 Encourage taking breaks to get outdoors or meditate.
 A happy team is a productive team.

-Toxic, health-related behaviors, such as excessive smoking, drinking and unhealthy eating, can really do a number on your employees’ overall wellbeing.
+Toxic, health-related behaviors, such as excessive smoking, drinking, and unhealthy eating, can really do a number on your employees’ overall well-being.
 One study from Brigham Young University, the Health Enhancement Research Organization (HERO), and the Center for Health Research at Healthways found that behaviors such as these can lead to greater instances of “presenteeism,” or the act of being present at work, but not performing optimally.
 Helping your employees “detoxify” these bad habits from their lives can reduce the likelihood of presenteeism.
 Add coaching programs to help your employees in these areas.

-Drinking more water each day can feel like a chore, but doing so comes with big benefits, especially where your employees’ productivity and mental stamina is concerned.
+Drinking more water each day can feel like a chore, but doing so comes with big benefits, especially where your employees’ productivity and mental stamina are concerned.
 In fact, just a 1% change in hydration can have seriously negative effects, as NPR references one study that showed that participants who were 1% dehydrated committed approximately 12% more errors when faced with a mental task, compared to a properly hydrated individual.

 Encourage employees to stay hydrated.
 Set up water fountains or have free water bottles or pitchers of water readily available.
 Make it easy for your employees to stay hydrated so that they have no excuse not to.